5ifar/AdventureWorks/Project Implementation/Documentation.md

 **VI:** Customer detail Page: We start on top right with high level metrics like total customers/customer revenue/orders per customer followed by compositional analysis of the customer demographics using donut charts.
 We can add some trending visuals like total customers and finally for the objective of identifying high-value customers we can add a table/matrix visual showing the top n customers.
 We can also add some info buttons to display some insight using bookmark to draw to a filtered view.

-**Step 2:** Add 4 Report Views – Exec Dashboard, Map, Product Detail, Customer Detail.
+**Step 2:** Add 4 Report Pages – Exec Dashboard, Map, Product Detail, Customer Detail.

-**In Exec Dashboard View:**
+**In Exec Dashboard Page:**

 **Step 3:** Add AW Logo to the top left corner using Insert Image option.
 Add Rounded Rectangle Shapes as a background for the Main KPI cards.
 Change Rounded Corner Prop to 15%.
 Change Fill Colour to Black 20%.
 Remove Border.
 Height: 100 Width: 225.
 Make 3 more copies of the shape.
 Select all, Format Align – Distribute Horizontally & Align Top.

-**Step 4:** Add Rectangle shape for the Navigation Bar to the View left edge from end to end.
+**Step 4:** Add Rectangle shape for the Navigation Bar to the Page left edge from end to end.
 Change Fill Colour to 20% Black.
 Remove Border.
-Copy the bar to all the views.
+Copy the bar to all the Pages.
 In the Selection pane, rename all added objects and group the KPI Card Backgrounds as KPI Backgrounds.

 **Step 5:** Add Simple Cards: 1.
 Total Revenue as REVENUE 2.
 Total Profit as PROFIT 3.
 Total Orders as ORDERS 4.
 Return Rate as RETURN RATE
 Rename Title by editing the field name in the visual.
 Remove Card Background.
 Change Callout Value Font to Segoe UI Bold, size 38.
 Format colour to #20E2D7 (Maven Blue).
 Add 1 Value decimal place.
 Change Category Label Font to Segoe UI, size 9.
 Format colour to White.
 Select all, Format Align – Distribute Horizontally & Align Top.
 Group all cards as KPI Values and then group it along with KPI Backgrounds as KPIs.

-**In Customer Detail View:**
+**In Customer Detail Page:**

 **Step 6:** Add Simple Cards: 1.
 Total Customers as UNIQUE CUSTOMERS 2.
 Average Revenue per Customer as REVENUE PER CUSTOMER.
 Follow same formatting as Cards on Exec Dashboard.

-**In Exec Dashboard View:**
+**In Exec Dashboard Page:**

 **Step 7:** Add Line Chart with Start of Month on X axis and Total Revenue on Y axis.
 Change Title to Monthly Revenue.
 Remove Axis Titles.
 Change Font to Segoe UI Size 10 Center Aligned.
 Add Zoom Slider for X axis.
 Line Stroke Width to 2px.
 Line Colour Black 20%.

 Format Tooltip from Properties.
 Type Default.
 Text Label Colour White.
 Text value Colour Maven Blue.
 Drill Text Colour White.
 Background Colour Black 20% with 10% Transparency.
 Add Trend Line with 75% Transparency.
 Add Forecast with 2 points length with last 1 point ignored.
 Set 85% confidence.

-**In Customer Detail View:**
+**In Customer Detail Page:**

 **Step 8:** Add Line Chart with Start of Month on X axis and Total Customers on Y axis.
 Change Title to Monthly Customers.
 Add Trend line & Tooltips.
 Format similar to the line chart above.

-**In Exec Dashboard View:**
+**In Exec Dashboard Page:**

 **Step 9:** Add KPI card with Total Revenue measure value with Trend axis as Start of Month and target values as Previous Month Revenue measure.
 If target is met the KPI card will show green colour else, it will be in red colour.
 Change Title to Monthly Revenue.
 Change Title Font to Segoe UI Size 10 Center Aligned.
 Change Callout Value Font to Segoe UI Bold Size 30 Center Aligned with Display units as Millions.
 Drop Trend axis transparency to 10% and set colours and Direction according to the measure plotted.
 Change Target Lable Font to Segoe UI Size 9 Center Aligned and Label as Prev Month.